belabdesmd/IQlympics/README.md

 The real-time country ranking system provides both macro and micro feedback - see how your nation ranks globally while tracking your personal contribution percentage to your country's total score.
 This dual-layer system makes every player feel their knowledge matters on both personal and national levels.

 ### ⚡ **Strategic Skip System**
-The limited skip system creates meaningful decision-making moments.
+The limited skip system (starts with 3 skips per game) creates meaningful decision-making moments.
 Players must strategically choose when to risk answering a difficult question versus using a precious skip, adding genuine tension and resource management to trivia gameplay.
+With only 5 wrong answers allowed before elimination, each skip becomes a valuable lifeline.

 ### 🎮 **Native Reddit Integration**
 Built specifically for Reddit using Devvit technology, IQlympics appears seamlessly within Reddit posts.
 Players can compete while staying in their familiar Reddit environment, with automatic user authentication and post-based deployment.